 maintain a record of elections.

-A sample 50/50 election form and notes for employers are available on the guides and sample documents page of www.lgpsregs.org.
+A sample 50/50 election form and notes for employers are available on the Administrator guides and documents page of www.lgpsregs.org.
 The sample form includes the information an employer must give an employee who elects for the 50/50 section about the effect on their 2014 Scheme pension.
 Employers should check with their L G P S administering authority whether they can use the sample form or whether the administering authority has its own form that it asks employers to use.

 At year end, or date of leaving if earlier, employers should confirm to the administering authority which section the member was in at that time.